-Can we not see that the Americans’ conviction of superiority over other races and entitlement to others’ lands is absolutely equivalent to the Nazis?
+Can we not see that the Americans’ assertion of superiority over other races and entitlement to others’ lands is absolutely equivalent to the Nazis?

 Worse than simply being equivalent, the Native American genocide was the precursor to the Nazi Holocaust.